 3 hours credit.
-Prerequisites: 9 hours of management courses and permission in writing (form available) of the instructor, the student's advisor, and the Division Director and Dean of the College in which the course is offered.
+Prerequisites: 3.0 GPA, 9 hours of management courses and permission in writing (form available) of the instructor, the student's adviser, the Division Director, and the Dean of the College of Business.

-The opportunity for work experience in research or operations, including personnel.
-May be undertaken in either private business or a public agency.
-Opportunities are developed in consultation with faculty advisor and Division Director and require approval of both.
-Internships may be repeated twice (a total of 6 hours) provided the internships are with different organizations.
+The opportunity for managerial work experience.
+Requires a semester-long experience in either private business or a public agency and a written component.
+Opportunities and output requirements are developed in consultation with a faculty adviser and the Division Director and require approval of both.
+Internship may be repeated once (a total of 6 hours) provided the internships are with different organizations.